 The Kaituna River is a magical slice of paradise and, as the locals, we’re dedicated to keeping it this way!
 Rotorua Rafting hopes to become the city’s first carbon positive company and are working towards a completely electric fleet of vehicles.
 We also plant thousands of native trees a year, support Predator Free Okere Falls, use eco-friendly cleaning products and pick up rubbish so it doesn’t end up in the river.

 We have an (almost) all-Kiwi crew

 Who better to guide you down NZ’s most epic waterfall than Kiwis themselves?
 At Rotorua Rafting, only the best and most experienced senior guides will lead you down the intimidating Kaituna, so you know you’re in safe hands.
 From Taranaki to Timaru to Okere locals, our guides come from across the country.
-But we don’t discriminate, which is why we have a handful of honourary Kiwis too.
+But we don’t discriminate, which is why we have a handful of honourary Kiwis too!

-It’s ranked the best white water rafting in the world
+Ranked as the best white water rafting in the world

 It’s famous for trout fishing

 So, you loved whitewater rafting and now you’re after a completely different experience on the Kaituna?
 Get your waders on and the fishing rod out, because this river is also a favourite among trout fishers.

 Pretty cool accolade = the world’s highest commercially rafted waterfall – but there’s more to the Kaituna than just that!
 Book in a trip with Rotorua Rafting and see for yourself.